GimbalDiffusion: Gravity-Aware Camera Control for Video Generation: Abstract

 \section{Abstract}

-Recent progress in text-to-video generation has achieved remarkable realism, yet fine-grained control over camera motion and orientation remains elusive.
-Existing approaches typically encode camera trajectories through relative or ambiguous representations, limiting explicit geometric control.
+Recent progress in text-to-video generation has achieved remarkable realism, yet fine-grained control over camera motion and orientation remains elusive, especially with extreme trajectories (\eg, a 180\textdegree{} turnaround, or looking directly up or down).
+Existing approaches typically encode camera trajectories using relative or ambiguous representations, limiting precise geometric control and offering limited support for large rotations.
 We introduce \method{}, a framework that enables camera control grounded in physical-world coordinates, using gravity as a global reference.
-Instead of describing motion relative to previous frames, our method defines camera trajectories in an absolute coordinate system, allowing precise and interpretable control over camera parameters without requiring an initial reference frame.
-We leverage panoramic $360^\circ$ videos to construct a wide variety of camera trajectories, well beyond the predominantly straight, forward-facing trajectories seen in conventional video data.
-To further enhance camera guidance, we introduce null-pitch conditioning, an annotation strategy that reduces the model's reliance on text content when conflicting with camera specifications (e.g., generating grass while the camera points towards the sky).
-Finally, we establish a benchmark for camera-aware video generation by rebalancing SpatialVID-HQ for comprehensive evaluation under wide camera pitch variation.
-Together, these contributions advance the controllability and robustness of text-to-video models, enabling precise, gravity-aligned camera manipulation within generative frameworks.
+Instead of describing motion relative to previous frames, our method defines camera trajectories in an absolute coordinate system, allowing accurate, interpretable control over camera parameters.
+Using panoramic $360^\circ$ videos for training, we cover the full sphere of possible viewpoints, including combinations of extreme pitch and roll that are out-of-distribution of conventional video data.
+To improve camera control, we introduce null-pitch conditioning, a strategy that prevents the model from overriding camera specifications in the presence of conflicting prompt content (\eg, generating grass while the camera points toward the sky).
+Finally, we propose new benchmarks to evaluate gravity-aware camera-controlled video generation, assessing models' ability to generate extreme camera angles and quantify their input prompt entanglement.